 Unlike Subpart F, which is primarily dividends and related passive income, GILTI is more encompassing.
 As part of TCJA, the government introduced GILTI.
 Unfortunately, in practice, the income is not limited to intangible or low-taxed income.

 Common example: Michelle is a doctor.
-She has a foreign service corporation which generates significant amounts of income.
+She has a foreign service corporation that generates significant amounts of income.
 The income is then retained, and considered as “retained earnings.”
 Michelle does not have many assets associated with the business, so her deductions are limited.

 Michelle may be subject to an annual tax on the retained portion of the income, which was not previously taxed.
-While Michelle may consider removing the corporate structure, the problem is that then she does not receive the tax benefit of the entity structure in her home country.
+While Michelle may consider removing the corporate structure, the problem is that she does not receive the tax benefit of the entity structure in her home country.
 Moreover, if she is a sole proprietor, all of her income is subject to tax, and she may lose some of the protection of being classified as an entity.